 Necesidad o no del uso de colorantes durante la remoción de la dentina cariada: soporte microbiológico

-The complete dentinal caires removal is a complex process, because the difficulty in define an objetive judgment in order to distinguish between infected and afected dentin.
+The complete dentinal cakes removal is a complex process, because the difficulty in define an objetive judgment in order to distinguish between infected and afected dentin.
 One way to reduce that subjectivity is using a caries detector dye.
 Nevertheless, there is a controversy about indications, advantages and disadvantages of this technique.
-This study compared the efectiveness of a conventional tactile and optical criteria and the use of a caries detector dye (1% acid red in propylene glycol) in dentinal caries removal.
-The microbiological sampling of dye stained and dye unstained dentin were cuantily and classify in 34 patients who presented moderate tooth decay.
+This study compared the electiveness of a conventional tactile and optical criteria and the use of a caries detector dye (1% acid red in propylene glycol) in dentinal caries removal.
+The microbiological sampling of dye stained and dye unstained dentin were cuantify and classify in 34 patients who presented moderate tooth decay.
 The results of this investigation showed that 97% of the cavities after dentinal caries removal, showed dye stain more fecuently in the pulpal wall and the enamel - dentin junction.
-It is known that dyes stain carious dentin, sound dreumpulpal dentine and enamel-dentin junction, and its use could result in unnecesary sound dentin removal and several pulpal exposure.
-The Lactobacilli adn Mutans strpptococci comprised only 12.79% of the cultivable flora and 61.81 % were not identify and their role in the porgression in dental caires is unknown.
-It was not found correlation between the caries advanced front, decoloration and bacterial front.
+It is known that dyes stain carious dentin, sound circumpulpal dentine and enamel-dentin junction, and it's use could result in unnecesary sound dentin removal and several pulpal exposure.
+"Lactobacilli" and streptococcus "mutans" group comprised only 12.79% of the cultivable flora and 61.81% were not identify and their role in the porgression in dental cakes is unknown.
+It was not found correlation between the caries advanced front, decaloration and bacterial front.

 How to Cite